tronixworkshop/tronixworkshop.github.io/_posts/2016-07-01-new-lab-build.md

 ![wiring-up-electronics-lab][wiring3]

 If I was gonna do this again, I may have changed a few things, firstly a thicker conduit or maybe even a trunking, with a single conduit branched off to the needed socket might have been a better solution.
 My conduit vice was a cheap one from eBay if you're not careful you can mark the conduit very easily.
-All in all though the result is a nice finish to any workshop hiding the wiring away and safely protects it.
+All in all though the result is a nice finish to any workshop hiding the wiring away and safely protecting it for wear and tear.

 ![lab-complete][wiring-finished]